haraka/Haraka/docs/CoreConfig.md

   A name to use for this server.
 Used in received lines and elsewhere.
 Setup by default to be your hostname.

+* deny_includes_uuid

+  Each connection and mail in Haraka includes a UUID which is also in most log messages.
+If you put a `1` in this file then every denied mail (either via DENY/5xx or DENYSOFT/4xx return codes) will include a note containing the uuid, making it easy to track problems back to the logs.

 * early\_talker\_delay

   If clients talk early we *punish* them with a delay of this many milliseconds